Best Convertible Car Seat 2018

 Parents who live in an urban city center have always faced an unique car seat challenge: when you have to rely on Uber, Lyft or a cab to get from point A to point B, what do you do with a baby who’s outgrown an infant car seat?
 What convertible seat is both light in weight and quick to install?

 We suggest the Combi Coccoro ($240 at Buy Buy Baby).
-First it is lightweight—14 lbs.
+It is lightweight: only 14 lbs.
 That’s 10-15 lbs. less than other convertible seats.
-Despite the light weight, it has scored well in crash tests.
+And even though it’s lighter than competitors, it scores well in crash tests.

 We found the Coccoro very easy and quick to install—which is important when the meter is running.
 Bonus: you can even install the Coccoro with your child buckled in the seat.